Life Extension Magazine®

 Another study showed that 180 mcg of vitamin K2 daily for 3 years, resulted in an increase of activated osteocalcin, and produced significant improvements in bone mineral density and strength.22

 In a large prospective cohort study of Danish individuals, vitamin K intake (both K1 and K2) was independently associated with a lower risk of atherosclerotic cardiovascular disease hospitalizations.
-The combination of both forms was associated with a 21% lower risk, while K2 alone was associated a 14% lower risk.23
+The combination of both forms was associated with a 21% lower risk, while K2 alone was associated with a 14% lower risk.23

 In one observational study, women with the highest K2 intake were found to be at a 20% lower risk for coronary artery calcification than women who had the lowest intake.24